HaydenElza/MC-Admin/README.md

 # Server Webpage
 Simple site to desribe server and project.
+See live at: [myrkviðr.com](http://myrkviðr.com/)